LiangSun617/Quiz_App/README.md

 #### Pass variables to the result page activity

 I use SharedPreferences to store and retrieve variables across activities.
-It is very helpful when there are are multiple activities.
+It is very helpful when there are multiple activities.
 By doing so, we don't need to pass the variable from the first activity to the second, and so on, until the last activity.

 For example, in question 1: